 Soon after meeting Ty’s daughter, I met Ty.
 We decided that we might want to date each other to see where it could go.

-We casually dated for a couple of months with no intention of involving the kids in our relationship, I mean what if it didn’t work out?
+We casually dated for a couple of months with no intention of involving the kids in our relationship.
+I mean, what if it didn’t work out?
 That would have been so hard on them!

 After awhile Ty and I decided that we really liked each other and wanted to see where this would go, so we decided it was time to have each other meet the kids and see how it went.

-Bonding with stepchildren is not an easy process, in fact establishing a bond with stepkids is probably one of the most difficult things you will do in your blended family marriage.
+Bonding with stepchildren is not an easy process.
+In fact, establishing a bond with stepkids is probably one of the most difficult things you will do in your blended family marriage.